chjj/blessed/README.md

 - **keypress** - received on key events.
 - **element [name]** - global events received for all elements.
 - **key [name]** - received on key event for [name].
+- **focus, blur** - when the terminal window focuses/blurs. requires a terminal supporting the focus protocol and focus needs to be passed to program.enableMouse().

 ##### Methods: